Chemical Distributors

 Recent Developments

-• According to the latest US Bureau of Labor Statistics data, producer prices for chemicals and allied products merchant wholesalers rose by 2.8% in July compared to a year ago after falling 6.3% in the previous July-versus-July annual comparison.
-Total sales for chemical distributors declined 7.9% year over year in June and were down 7% from the previous month, according to the Census Bureau.
-Employment by chemical distributors grew 2.6% year over year in July to a new high for the industry, while average industry wages rose 2.9% over the same period to $34.33 per hour, BLS data show.
-Rising payrolls amid falling sales for chemical distributors due to low demand and industry destocking puts pressure on margins.
+- Producer prices for chemicals and allied products merchant wholesalers rose by 2.9% in November compared to a year ago after dipping 0.9% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
+Sales for chemical distributors fell 10.5% year over year in November and were down 10.9% from the previous month, while inventories declined 0.8% YoY over the same period, according to the Census Bureau.
+Employment by chemical distributors grew 2.5% YoY in October, while average industry wages declined 0.9% over the same period to $33.87 per hour, BLS data show.

 Get A Demo